novacain1/carslab-public/rhocp-clusters/mgmt/espirit.cars.lab/README.md

-# VOLT
+# EsPIRIT

-Volt is a Management cluster.
+Espirit is a Management cluster.

 # Telco Managment Cluster